 Many people equate Vedic philosophy with Advaita which is a type of impersonalism in which “we are all one”: there is only one universal consciousness.
 The Advaita position arises when a living entity rejects its identity and the quest for meaning and pleasure.
 Once the personality is rejected, the living entity can be conscious, but there is no preference on what to be conscious of—the problem of Buridan’s Ass.
 Thus, the Advaita position results in a reality called Brahman which is devoid of personality and diversity.

 However, Brahman is not the only reality.
 In the personalist alternative, the ātma is not just consciousness (sat) but also chit (the quest for meaning) and ananda (the quest for pleasure).
-When the ātma suspends its chit and ananda quests, then it remains sat (the potential to be aware) but it loses its identity which is produced from the unique quests for meaning and pleasure.
+When the ātma suspends its chit and ananda quests, then it remains sat (the potential to be aware) but it loses its identity produced from the quests for meaning and pleasure.
 In such a state, the ātma is called Brahman.
 While this state is real, it is not the only possible state.
-Indeed, it is also not the original state—because the ātma is sat, chit, and ananda—although it can suspend chit and ananda by exiting all relationships with the world and being situated only the relationship to the self.
+Indeed, it is also not the original state—because the ātma is sat, chit, and ananda—although it can suspend chit and ananda by being situated only the relationship to the self.
 When the living entity is tired from the frustration of personal quests for meaning and pleasure, and he is unaware that this quest can be fulfilled in other, eternal ways—he pursues Advaita.

 The Relation of Meaning and Happiness to God